FirelyTeam/firely-docs/simplifier/simplifierMetadataExpressions.rst

         Observation.Title: code.text
         //Profiles
         Profile.Description: description
+        StructureDefinition.FilePath:

+**FilePath**

 Special attention must be paid to the FilePath property.
 Since the filepath of the file is used for matching files in Simplifier, uniqueness is necessary.
-The extracted value for FilePath using MDEP must be unique within the project.
+The extracted value for FilePath using metadata expression must be unique within the project.
 Otherwise fallback will be used or new filepath will be generated.
-In case the project is linked to a Github repository and there is a FhirPath expression specified for FilePath in the MDEP screen, the resulted value must match the filepath of the file in Github.
-If the filepath doesn't match, the linking is broken and file will not be synched anymore.
+<aside class="notice">In case the project is linked to a Github repository and there is a FhirPath expression specified for FilePath in the metadata expressions screen, the resulted value must match the filepath of the file in Github.
+If the filepath doesn't match, the linking is broken and file will not be synched anymore.</aside>

 In case a property (Title, Description, UrlKey, Workflow or FilePath) should use the same FhirPath expression for all resource types, the generic Resource can be used.
 Example:

 .. code-block:: Javascript

    Resource.FilePath: url

+**Workflow**
 For more information on how to use FHIR PATH, visit the following link to the FHIR PATH specification: http://hl7.org/fhirpath/